 These grey areas extend beyond the classroom.
 Fortunately, programs outside of the traditional schools’ systems can help.
-In this effort, many of our nonprofit organizations are leading the way.
+In this effort, many of our project partners are leading the way.

 “Nonprofits can innovate and iterate faster than a school system,” says Heidi Hernandez Gatty, Vice President of Community Initiatives’ Client Services and an acting Governing Board Member for the Walnut Creek School District.
 “More often than not, school budgets are so tight, there’s no money to test new ideas and approaches.”

 This school year, children around the country experience an achievement gap exacerbated by entering the classrooms without their basic needs fulfilled.
 More than one-third of Community Initiatives’ 90-plus fiscally sponsored projects support these children and their families with access to food, housing, healthcare services, supplies or a reliable group of peers.

 Our projects also take on the important role of speaking on behalf of children.

 “Kids can't advocate for themselves,” says Julia Hohner, Communications and Development Director for Groundwork Ohio, a Community Initiatives project partner.
 “They don't have super PACs or roles in government.
 Advocacy groups try to fill the gaps as much as we can to improve outcomes for kids, to better support families.”

 Groundwork Ohio educates Ohio’s key decision makers about the importance of quality, early learning and healthy development from prenatal care to children up to the age of 5.